pallavi544/Seaborn-project-1/README.md

 ## Visualizations Used:

-Count Plot: Frequency of observations for categorical variables
+*Count Plot: Frequency of observations for categorical variables

-Bar Plot: Average values across categories
+*Bar Plot: Average values across categories

-Box Plot: Distribution and outliers in numeric variables
+*Box Plot: Distribution and outliers in numeric variables

-Distribution Plot (hist/kde): Understand the shape of numerical data
+*Distribution Plot (hist/kde): Understand the shape of numerical data

-Heatmap (if included): Correlation matrix visualization
+*Heatmap : Correlation matrix visualization

-Each plot includes labeled axes, titles, and customized themes to improve readability and impact.
+*Each plot includes labeled axes, titles, and customized themes to improve readability and impact.

 ## Tools & Libraries: